jhu-st/cs422_sp24/docs/rd/usab/usabtesting.md

 The kind of test you want to run will help you choose the right usability testing method.
 A usability testing process can be either:

 1. **Qualitative:** Qualitative usability testing focuses on the 'why'; understanding users' experiences, thoughts, and feelings while using a product.
 For example, you could conduct a think-aloud study where users verbalize their thoughts while using your product to complete usability tasks.
 Qualitative data can be gathered from observation, interviews, and surveys.

+    **five-second test**: participants are shown an image of a web page or mobile screen for, you guessed it, **five seconds** and then asked follow-up questions about what they just saw.
+Five-second testing aims to asses what users recall so you can ensure that your design communicates the right message to the right audience.
+There are two reasons why you should use 5-second tests:

+    * *Check if the design communicates the right message:* when creating a new product, it can be hard to judge your design.
+For example, the messaging you use on a website can be clear to you but unclear to your audience.
+But a 5-second test can help you see if other people can understand the meaning of your design.
+    * *Ensure that the design conveys a good impression:* website visitors only spend a few seconds assessing web design before deciding whether they want to stay or leave.
+That’s why conveying the right impression to your visitors during the first few seconds is essential.

-1. **Quantitative:** Quantitative usability testing focuses on collecting and analyzing numerical data.
+2. **Quantitative:** Quantitative usability testing focuses on collecting and analyzing numerical data.
 A few popular usability testing metrics are:

     * **success rates:** what percentage of users succeed at completing the assigned task(s) successfully.
     * **task completion times:** how long it takes each user to complete each assigned task.